madhavdhadwal/NGO-Webpage/README.md

-# TaskforGfg-2-NGO-Webpage-
+# Link of Webpage :
-Webpage for a NGO (Web Dev Task for Gfg). to open the Webpage, please click on the link : https://madhavdhadwal.github.io/TaskforGfg-2-NGO-Webpage-/
+Webpage for a NGO (Web Dev Task for Gfg).
+To open the Webpage, please click on the link : https://madhavdhadwal.github.io/TaskforGfg-2-NGO-Webpage-/